 The first option will remove any UTM tags you already have and add the tags described below.
 The second option will simply add the tags below to your existing tags.

 Bing Ads automatically attaches the following UTM tags (parameters) to your landing page URL when it loads.
 The tags are added in the order shown below from top to bottom until the maximum length of the URL is reached.
-These tags are not added to the landing page URL of ads shown on the content network.

 |utm_source||The site that sent traffic to your page.
 Bing Ads sets this to Bing.|